 To save time and do sectional time management for CAT, it is crucial to remember that you know the art of leaving.
-Leave those questions unanswered which you think are difficult, time-consuming or are out of your reach.
+Leave those questions unanswered which you think are difficult, time-consuming, or are out of your reach.

-Best Books for CAT Preparation - Know About the CAT 2021 ...
+CAT 2021 Best Books for Preparation - Know About the CAT 2021 ...

 Questions related to CAT